tf-encrypted/rfcs/tensorflow-federated/README.md

 #### BIK+'17 Executor

-This server executor implements [Google's secure sum protocol](https://eprint.iacr.org/2017/281) optimized for volatile clients.
+This federating executor implements [Google's secure sum protocol](https://eprint.iacr.org/2017/281) optimized for volatile clients.
 Although a highly relevant protocol, it is also not clear at this point whether TFF will ship with an built-in implementation in the near future.

 #### DPP'17 Executor

-This server executor implements the [SDA secure sum protocol](https://eprint.iacr.org/2017/643) optimized for volatile clients.
+This federating executor implements the [SDA secure sum protocol](https://eprint.iacr.org/2017/643) optimized for volatile clients.

 It depends on primitives for both Paillier and Shamir (packed) secret sharing.

 #### Enclave Executor (Optional)

-This server executor is almost identical to the [trusted executor](#trusted-executor) except that the third-party executor is running inside an enclave.
+This federating executor is almost identical to the [trusted executor](#trusted-executor) except that the third-party executor is running inside an enclave.
 Assuming that enclave availability improves this may be an interesting alternative to the cryptographic solutions.
 An interesting aspect here is how attestation can be performed through indirect channels.

 In addition to secure channels, this work must figure out how to run an executor inside an enclave, perhaps using TF Trusted and TF Lite.

 ### Phase 2: Generic Server Executor

 The specific executors from the first phase are not intended for customization, and their implementation will likely require intimate knowledge of both cryptography and the TFF platform.
-As such, we do not imagine they represent a viable approach for designing and analyzing secure aggregation protocols.
-Instead, as a second phase we propose the implementation of a programmable executor parameterized by encrypted computations expressed in the high-level language of TFE.
+As such, we do not imagine they represent a viable approach for experimenting with secure aggregation protocols.
+Instead, as a second phase we propose the implementation of a programmable federating executor parameterized by encrypted computations expressed in the high-level language of TFE.

+Note that the goal is not necessarily to capture all possible secure aggregation protocols nor scenarios, and we may likely encounter protocols outside its scope.
+For this reason it may still be relevant to maintain the specific executors from phase 1.

 ```python
 @tfe.computation